HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same (a) thing not to everyone just for you the chosen, so fast to reap
+preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap

 painting grey
 on a masterpiece
 seeking all the waste
-among order, 100 deep
+among order, 20/20 deep
 throttle fully bent
 round my knees